Eat Your Heart Out Barney Fife!

 Several websites have stories about Arness, including Entertainment Weekly’s explanation why Arness was the greatest TV lawman and E!
 Online’s list of 5 reasons Arness was a legend.
 He was so cool, he apparently had had not one but two “official” websites.

 Although the role of Matt Dillon was originally offered to John Wayne, Wayne recommended Arness.
-In the clip below, the Duke introduces the first episode with high praise for his friend Arness.
-The clip also includes the opening scene and other segments of that first show in 1955.
+The Duke introduced the first episode in 1955 with high praise for his friend Arness.
 In Wayne’s introduction, he predicts Arness will be a big star, “so you might as well get used to him.”
 That was pretty easy for us to do.

 What are your memories of James Arness and Gunsmoke?
 Leave a comment.